weecology/forecasting-course/content/syllabus/_index.md

 ##### R-tutorials

 Most weeks we have an R-tutorial session on Thursdays.
-R-tutorials consist of a video that all students (synchronous and asynchronous) students are required to watch before the thursday class time.
-Synchronous class time on R-tutorial thursdays is dedicated for students to ask questions, get clarification, or help with their r code.
+R-tutorials consist of a video that all students (synchronous and asynchronous) students are required to watch before the Thursday class time.
+Synchronous class time on R-tutorial Thursdays is dedicated for students to ask questions, get clarification, or help with their R code.
 Asynchronous students are encouraged to post their questions to the course discussion board on canvas.

 #### **Course Grading**

-* 50% of grade will be based on paper paper discussion
+* 50% of grade will be based on paper discussions
-* 50% of the grade will be based on completing R tutorials
+* 50% of the grade will be based on completing R-tutorials

 #### **Attendance Policy**

-Two class days can be missed without impacts on your grade without the need to submit make-up work, though we recommend that students attempt any missed class activities on their own time because additional class activities or discussions may rely on that knowledge.
+Two class days can be missed without impacts on your grade -- there is no need to submit make-up work, though we recommend that students attempt any missed class activities on their own time because additional class activities or discussions may rely on that knowledge.